department-of-veterans-affairs/va.gov-team/platform/accessibility/resources/inclusive-research-recommendations.md

 It will not be possible to include those who use assistive technology if the research includes testing prototypes in tools such as InVision, UXPin, or Mural.
 Therefore, include the following verbiage in your research plan:

-- For this session, we are unable to include those who use assistive technology, such as screen readers (JAWS, NVDA, VoiceOver, and ChromeVox), and specialized keyboards and switches.
+- For this session, we are unable to include those who use assistive technology, such as screen readers (JAWS, NVDA, VoiceOver, and ChromeVox).

-- For this session, we are unable to include people with vision loss.
+- For this session, we are unable to include people with significant vision loss.

+- For this session, we are unable to include people who use magnification tools.

 ### Recruiting for discovery research